Monthly Archives: February 2016

 What causes a muscle cramp?

-Muscle cramps can be caused by a variety of things including dehydration, insufficient warm up and stretching, vitamin deficiencies, fatigue or overexercising and a variety of other things.
-Cramps are most commonly seen after a vigorous workout, sitting too long in a awkward position like a long flight or trauma to the muscle.
+Muscle cramps can be caused by a variety of things including dehydration, insufficient warm-up and stretching, vitamin deficiencies, fatigue or overexercising and a variety of other things.
+Cramps are most commonly seen after a vigorous workout, sitting too long in an awkward position like a long flight or trauma to the muscle.
 Medications can also cause muscle cramps as a common side effect.

 How to prevent muscle cramps